poliorcetics/cargo-intraconv/README.md

 For issues about this crate, here are a few:

-  - `#method.method_name` links outside of an `impl` block are not transformed right now, this is a bug and will be fixed in a future version.
+  - `#method.method_name` links will sometimes be transformed to point to the wrong item.
+This is because `intraconv` uses regexes to find links and the types related to them, which is not perfect.
   - `[Item](link)` links are not transformed.
-This is also a bug and will be fixed in a future version.
+There are a lot more false positives with those so, as long as no one wants them, I will not add them.
+    I'm still open to a PR adding them if you wish to do so and will gladly help you if needed !

 [the issues at `rust-lang/rust`]: https://github.com/rust-lang/rust/issues?q=is%3Aopen+label%3AA-intra-doc-links+label%3AC-bug